localstack/docs/content/en/getting-started/auth-token/index.md

 - If you want to continue using LocalStack without pro features you can set `ACTIVATE_PRO=0`.
 ```

-The key activation in LocalStack can fail for several reasons.
-The most common ones are documented below in this section.
+The key activation in LocalStack may fail for several reasons, and the most common ones are listed below in this section.

 ### Missing Credentials